davidgiven/wordgrinder/README.Windows.txt

 USAGE
 =====

-Simply double-click on the .exe to run WordGrinder.
+Run WordGrinder from the start menu.
+There's an option for the menu.
+Please read it, as WordGrinder doesn't work like other Windows applications.

 Press ESC to get the menu.
 Press ESC, F, O to open a file.
-You'll see README.wg in there; that's the manual.
-Please read it.

-WARNING: if you close the window, Windows will immediately terminate WordGrinder without prompting you to save your document.
-I recommend investigating WordGrinder's autosave feature.

 If you use WordGrinder, please join the mailing list.
 This will allow you